solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 }
 ```

 Run the script using `npx esrun create-token-account.ts`.
-You should see: Run
-the script using `npx esrun create-token-account.ts`.
 You should see:

 ```bash
 🔑 Loaded keypair from environment.
 Public key: GprrWv9r8BMxQiWea9MrbCyK7ig7Mj8CcseEbJhDDZXM